DAISY Engraving Guidelines

 G13.
 Insert markings between staves by dragging

-This is an exception to the general guidance, for keyboard or harp music: if a dynamic or hairpin or text should appear between two staves, unless the upper staff is completely empty (full measure rest) in this measure, please input the dynamic, hairpin or text on the upper staff and drag it to between the staves.
+This is an exception to the General Guidelines, for keyboard or harp music: if a dynamic or hairpin or text should appear between two staves, unless the upper staff is completely empty (full measure rest) in this measure, please input the dynamic, hairpin or text on the upper staff and drag it to between the staves.

 G14.
 Apply hand alternations the same voice